What I’ve written:

 What I’ve talked about: (PDFs best viewed as slide shows)

-- A talk I gave at a special workshop in Holland dedicated to finding deeper meaning (if there is one) in the fact that heavier galaxies form more stars every year than lighter ones.
+- A talk I gave at another special workshop in Holland dedicated to finding deeper meaning (if there is one) in the fact that heavier galaxies form more stars every year than lighter ones.

 - A talk I gave to the Riverside and Ventura Country Astronomical Societies on the similarities between galaxies’ and people’s lives.